Inside Copy Paste Commissions

 Quick Summary of Copy Paste Commissions

-Pros: Lots of great nuggets of information
+The Good: Lots of great nuggets of information

-Cons: Newbies will struggle to act upon the information.
+The Bad: Newbies will struggle to act upon the information.
 The sales page claims are over blown.
 Some information is plain wrong.
 Nothing to actually copy and paste.

-Our Recommendation: Although the information supplied in Copy Paste Commissions is great, it isn't great for newbies.
+The Bottom Line: Although the information supplied in Copy Paste Commissions is great, it isn't great for newbies.
 If you want newbie friendly methods for learning how to build a real, sustainable business from home, click here to check out our top recommendation.

 Everyone interested in internet marketing has one goal on their minds: making money.